alexharrison-js/react-dog-app/README.md

 This is a Dog Picture finding React.js App

+Here is a link to the deployed app on heroku:

 This app allows you to:

 1. View a list of dog breeds